Reflective mental health practice today

 The standard model of the 10-week course is outlined here, but flexibility and customisation are key features of our course delivery.
 We want to work with you to establish the specific requirements and needs of your team/service and to tailor this model so that it works for you.

-The course can be delivered onsite or locally to you, and at times mutually convenient for you and the course facilitators.
+The course can be delivered onsite, locally to you or online, and at times mutually convenient for you and the course facilitators.

 Included in your course fee, you will receive online membership of the Tavistock’s internationally-renowned library for the duration of your course.Our friendly and knowledgeable library team will help to support you through your specialist CPD course, whatever your level of professional or academic experience.
 You will have access to an extensive range of eBooks, online journals, all the relevant key databases and our specialist audio-visual collection, plus reference access to all our print books.
 Our Information Skills Trainer has made lots of material available on Moodle to help you navigate our comprehensive electronic collections.
 PCs and photocopiers are also available for your use (charges apply for printing and copying).Library staff curate various online resources, such as Audio/Video Playlists, and regularly share helpful news and research on Twitter and Facebook.
 Find out more on the Library website: https://library.tavistockandportman.ac.uk

 Enquire about this courseMake an enquiry

 Join our nursing mailing listJoin our nursing mailing list

 This short course is designed to equip you with the knowledge and skills required to establish and facilitate reflective practice groups in order...Find out more

 Reflective practice in groups is an invaluable opportunity for people to explore tricky issues in a supportive environment.
 It enables participants...Find out more